ohpyupi/study.security-plus/types-of-attacks.md

 ### Downgrade Attack
 * Forces a connection to abandon a high-quality encryption method of a lower quality, more easily broken method.
+* Examples
+  * POODLE (Padding Oracle On Downgraded Legacy Encryption)
+    * A MITM exploit which takes advantage of Internet and security software clients' fallback to SSL 3.0

 ### Logic Bombs
 * Triggers when certain conditions are met such as date